djuang1/aws-sig-v4-policy/README.md

 ...

 ```
-4. Deploy the connector to your [Exchange using Maven](https://docs.mulesoft.com/exchange/to-publish-assets-maven):
+4. Deploy the policy to your [Exchange using Maven](https://docs.mulesoft.com/exchange/to-publish-assets-maven):
 ```
 mvn clean deploy
 ```
-5. Consume connector in Anypoint Studio by downloading from Exchange.
+5. Apply the policy to your API through API Manager

 ## Updates